-3 END POINT VERSIONING
+4 END POINT VERSIONING

-There are two distinct versions that need to be captured in a OpenAPI definition, the Criterion Standard version and the implementer's service version.
-The implementor version should be specified in the URL and the Criterion version in the header.
+There are two distinct versions that need to be captured in an API call, the Criterion Standard version and the implementer's service version.
+The implementor version should be specified in the URL and the Criterion Standard version in the header.